 How do I get my financial data to you?

 You have several options for sending me pertinent documents.
-You can scan or snap a photo, and upload the files to me via Dropbox, Google Drive or Evernote.
+You can upload through QuickBooks Online, scan or snap a photo, and upload the files to me via Box, Dropbox, Google Drive or Evernote.
 Alternatively, you may choose to utilize Receipt Bank or ShoeBoxed.
-You can also grant user permission to your online banking access, to allow me to gather statements & transaction information.
+You can also grant me permission to your online banking access, to allow me to gather statements & transaction information.
 Most banks offer accountant logins with restricted access and permissions.